Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 One paragraph describing the scope of the system (9.5.2)

+This product is a Rocket Simulation program.
+The program shall provide a simulation to give a prediction of the flight performance of a rocket with the ability to alter parameter variables such as the launch angle and parachute ejection time.
+The program shall provide likely landing locations based on varying parameters through a form of Monte Carlo simulation in order to determine whether the flight is safe.
+The program shall provide estimate PID control parameters through the simulation.

 ### 1.3 Product overview

 The following subsections describe the product perspective, functions, characteristics and liimitations.